TransparentHealth/mu2/README.md

 Meaningful Use 2 Certification - Tools, Public Test Servers, Test Data, and Related Information
 ===============================================================================================

-This repository is under development and be updated as materials and information become available.
+This repository is under development and will be updated as materials and information become available.

 For more information on Meaningful Use 2 Certification visit [HealthIT.gov](http://healthit.gov)